sertansenturk/scala-spark3-archetype/README.md

 ## Testing and Continous Integration

-The pushes and Pull Requests to the `main` branch are automatically built and tested by Github Actions, and a snapshot is published as a package.
+The pushes and Pull Requests to the `main` branch are automatically built and tested by Github Actions.
+Upon a successful build Github actions sends the test coverage report to codecov and publishes a snapshot in Github packages.

-Please refer to the [maven.yml](.github/workflows/maven.yml) for the Github actions workflow and [Github Packages](https://github.com/sertansenturk?tab=packages&repo_name=scala-spark3-archetype) for the existing snapshots.
+Please refer to the [maven.yml](.github/workflows/maven.yml) for the Github actions workflow, [the repos's codecov page](https://app.codecov.io/gh/sertansenturk/scala-spark3-archetype) for the code coverage reports, and [Github Packages](https://github.com/sertansenturk?tab=packages&repo_name=scala-spark3-archetype) for the existing snapshots.

 ## 4. License